FAIRmat-NFDI/nexus_definitions/docs/tutorial/nexus-primer.md

 # A primer on NeXus

 NeXus is is a description of a common data exchange format initially developed for neutron, X-ray, and muon experiments.
-Within FAIRmat we extensively extended the format to cover a range of experiments with major support for APM, ARPES, XPS, and optical spectroscpy but we give advince and guidance for developing standards for other formats as well.
+Within FAIRmat we extensively extended the format to cover a range of experiments with major support for APM, ARPES, XPS, and optical spectroscpy but we also give advice and guidance for developing standards for other formats as well.

-Who is this tutorial for?
+## Who is this tutorial for?

-The document is for people not familiar with nexus to understand what it is doing and why it is useful.
+The document is for people not familiar with NeXus to grasp the basic principles and common terms for NeXus.

-What should people know before this tutorial?
+## What should people know before this tutorial?

 - They should have a basic understanding what an hdf5 file is and how to write it
-- They should have basic programming skills
+- They should have a basic understanding of FAIR data [wilkinson et al](...)

-What should people learn from this tutorial?
+## What you will know at the end of this tutorial?

+You will have

+- a basic understanding how to write a file according to a NeXus standard
+- an idea of how to start writing an NeXus application definition for your domain of research

+Concept of this tutorial:

+Create an example file NXdouble_slit

+NXslit_experiments --> NXdouble_slit
+NXslit_experiments --> NXsingle_slit

 They should learn the basic principles of how nexus works, the different path notations
 - Principles of nexus